StevenDixonDev/TinyER/Readme.md

 # Tiny ER

 This is an attempt to reconstruct some of the functionality of express.js.
 I make no guaranty that this will work 100%.
 I also am not trying to make a 1 to 1 replica of express so some functionality is not implemented.
+I have named the project Tiny ER which stands for Tiny Express Router

 > "Trying to create a small version of something you are using is a great way to understand it."